life-itself/second-renaissance/content/ecosystem/cohere/profiles/Théra.md

   - Design, Development & Innovation
   - Events & Retreats
 size: ""
+territory: Intentional Communities & Ecovillages
+y: 203
+x: 758
 ---
-> "The Applied Research Center for the Regeneration of Living Systems responds to the global metacrisis by fostering a holistic approach to revitalization.
+> The Applied Research Center for the Regeneration of Living Systems responds to the global metacrisis by fostering a holistic approach to revitalization.
 Nestled within the biodiverse and culturally rich Tarn-et-Garonne, we strive to empower civil society through research and co-development, integrating local and global stakeholders and knowledge, and bringing all of that together into real projects.
 >
 > Our Center operates as a multi-site living laboratory for sustainability, focused on creating an integrated ecosystem where innovation thrives across various sectors.
 Facilities and initiatives include:
 >